teatwig/bearlytics/README.md

 A: No, but you can add one if you want.

 **Q: Can I use this for my business?**
-A: Yes, but you can't offer it as a service to your customers.
+A: Yes, but if you want to offer it as a service to your customers, check out the [full license](LICENSE.md).

 **Q: How is user privacy protected?**
 A: User privacy is protected by not storing any personal identifiable information (PII).
 The IP address is hashed alongside the user-agent, and the current date with SHA-256 using a salt string that is stored in the environment variables.
 Can this be reversed?
 Yes, but it would require a lookup table of all possible IP addresses, user-agents and dates, along with their corresponding salted hashes, and a computer the size of a small moon.